 - Ultraviolet radiation from the sun does pass through the glass, so remember to wear sunscreen when driving or working near windows.
 Sun damage often occurs more on the left side of the face due to driving;

-- In addition to sun avoidance and sun protection, it is essential to have your skin checked regularly by your primary care physician and/or dermatologist.
+- In addition to sun avoidance and sun protection, it is essential to have your skin checked regularly by your primary care physician and dermatologist.

 What are the best techniques for applying sunscreen?

-It’s important to apply sunscreen 15 minutes before going outside.
-This enables the ingredients to bind to the skin fully.
-A good rule of thumb is to apply an amount equal to the size of a shot glass to your entire body.
+It’s essential to apply sunscreen 15 minutes before going outside.
+This enables the ingredients to bind to the skin thoroughly.
+A good rule of thumb is to use an amount equal to the size of a shot glass to your entire body.
 Reapplying sunscreen is as important as your first application.
 After that, reapply every one to two hours, especially if you are sweating or swimming.
 A few additional sunscreen tips:

 - Choose an SPF of 30.
 Numbers above 30 do not offer a significant increase in UV protection.
 It is better to reapply than use a high SPF;

 - Choose a sunscreen with zinc oxide and/or titanium dioxide as ingredients.
 These mineral-based ingredients also offer physical UV protection, meaning they form a barrier on the skin that reflects UV radiation rather than absorbing it.
-As a result, sunscreen with these ingredients also protects you from UVA and UVB — satisfying the requirement for broad-spectrum protection.
-In addition, zinc and titanium tend to be less irritating than chemical sunscreens, an important consideration if you have sensitive skin.
+As a result, sunscreen with these ingredients also protects you from UVA and UVB, satisfying broad-spectrum protection requirements.
+In addition, zinc and titanium tend to be less irritating than chemical sunscreens, an essential consideration if you have sensitive skin.

 What are the best sunscreens for the body and face?

 There are many great brands of sunscreens available, so you may have to experiment to find one that agrees with your skin.
 Here are some sunscreen brands containing zinc and/or titanium and where you can find them: